 The Best Ophthalmologist for Murray, UT

 No matter your age, it’s important to have an eye doctor that you can rely on.
 Don’t let your eye health suffer because you’re hesitant to visit an ophthalmologist.
 If you’re on the hunt for quality eye care, turn to Mountain States Eye Center.
 Our comprehensive ophthalmology practice uses only state-of-the-art practices and equipment.
-Dr. Corey A. Miller and Dr. David DeMill, our ophthalmologists, provide all of their patients a huge range of ophthalmic services.
+Dr. Corey A. Miller, our ophthalmologist, provides all of his patients a huge range of ophthalmic services.
 Each member of our friendly and experienced staff is ready to bring excellent eye care services to the citizens of Murray, UT.

 Here’s a brief overview of the many services we can provide you and your family:

 - Routine Eye Exams: Our office provides comprehensive, general eye exams for all of our patients.
 An array of tests will be performed, such as assessing visual acuity, refraction and checking for potential eye diseases.

 - Cataract: Cataracts occur when your eye’s natural lens becomes clouded.
 This affects over half of all Americans over 65.
 At Mountain States Eye Center, we have performed thousands and thousands of cataract surgeries and would love the opportunity to help you see better.
 Cataract surgery involves breaking up and suctioning out the cloudy lens that’s impairing your vision and replacing it with a new, artificial lens.